One Pot Lasagna Soup

 - Once boiling, add the noodles.
 Cook until al dente, about 10-12 minutes, stirring occasionally.

 - Stir in the mozzarella, Parmesan, and basil until cheese has melted.
-Taste and adjust the seasoning.
+Taste and adjust the seasonings.
+If the tomatoes are too acidic, you may need to add some sugar.

 - To serve, top each bowl with 1 tablespoon ricotta.